j00bar/django-gulp-nginx/README.md

 $ ansible-container init chouseknecht.django-gulp-nginx
 ```

-From your project directory build the images:
+Now from your project directory build the images:

 ```
 $ ansible-container build